Autoencoder: History

+(Oja, 1982) noted that PCA is equivalent to a neural network with one hidden layer with identity activation function.
+In the language of autoencoding, the input-to-hidden module is the encoder, and the hidden-to-output module is the decoder.
+Subsequently, in (Baldi and Hornik, 1989) and (Kramer, 1991) generalized PCA to autoencoders, a technique which they termed "nonlinear PCA".

+Immediately after the resurgence of neural networks in the 1980s, it was suggested in 1986 that a neural network be put in "auto-association mode".
+This was then implemented in (Harrison, 1987) and (Elman, Zipser, 1988) for speech and in (Cottrell, Munro, Zipser, 1987) for images.
+In (Hinton, Salakhutdinov, 2006), deep belief networks were developed.
+These train a pair restricted Boltzmann machines as encoder-decoder pairs, then train another pair on the latent representation of the first pair, and so on.

+The first applications of AE date to early 1990s.
+Their most traditional application was dimensionality reduction or feature learning, but the concept became widely used for learning generative models of data.
+Some of the most powerful AIs in the 2010s involved autoencoder modules as a component of larger AI systems, such as VAE in Stable Diffusion, discrete VAE in Transformer-based image generators like DALL-E 1, etc.

+During the early days, when the terminology was uncertain, the autoencoder has also been called identity mapping, auto-associating, self-supervised backpropagation, or Diabolo network.

 Applications

-The two main applications of autoencoders are dimensionality reduction and information retrieval, but modern variations have been applied to other tasks.
+The two main applications of autoencoders are dimensionality reduction and information retrieval (or associative memory), but modern variations have been applied to other tasks.

 Dimensionality reduction

 Dimensionality reduction was one of the first deep learning applications.

 For Hinton's 2006 study, he pretrained a multi-layer autoencoder with a stack of RBMs and then used their weights to initialize a deep autoencoder with gradually smaller hidden layers until hitting a bottleneck of 30 neurons.
 The resulting 30 dimensions of the code yielded a smaller reconstruction error compared to the first 30 components of a principal component analysis (PCA), and learned a representation that was qualitatively easier to interpret, clearly separating data clusters.

-Representing dimensions can improve performance on tasks such as classification.
+Reducing dimensions can improve performance on tasks such as classification.
 Indeed, the hallmark of dimensionality reduction is to place semantically related examples near each other.